Gaps & Punishes

 Mid attack.
 The 2nd hit can be Flawless Blocked and punished with an +.
 Due to pushback, only Flawless Block Attacks with good range will be able to punish.

 Mid into low attack.
 The 2nd hit can be Flawless Blocked, leaving Skarlet punishable at -12.
-Use an + for an easier punish.
+For an easier punish, use an +.

 Mid into low attack.
 The 2nd hit can be Flawless Blocked and punished with an +.

 One of Skarlet’s main weaknesses is that she does not have very fast mid attacks.
-If you are at a slight disadvantage up-close against Skarlet, don’t be afraid to throw out a poke to prevent her from attacking.
-The only way for Skarlet to stop you from poking is for her to use her +, which doesn’t yield much damage.
+Outside of pokes, her fastest mid and low attacks are her + and +, both having a start-up of 13 frames.
+Take advantage of this by throwing out a poke while at a disadvantage up-close to prevent Skarlet from attacking.
+Skarlet will only be able to stop this by using her + which doesn’t yield much damage.

 Skarlet can stagger many of her attacks to sustain offense.
 These staggers include her ,,, and +.
 Skarlet’s staggers are especially strong if you are focused on Flawless Blocking during her strings.
 If you suspect that Skarlet will stagger any of these attacks, use a poke or jab to interrupt her out of her next attack.
 Unless you’re in the corner, it’s worth trying to interrupt Skarlet after her staggers as she doesn’t gain much damage off of her attacks.